Collin Edouard has set up a project to get music books to students in Northern Iraq

 “From Mosul to Erbil, music is the foundation of daily life.
 You see it in the architecture of the buildings, the making of traditional clothing and the way they pour tea.
 Kurdish and Iraqi musicians tell me that their music is all about love.
 Musician Bakr Sazikurde says: ‘I feel the music in my heart, and the way we can reclaim our culture is by educating our youth in music.’”

-Collin is currently working on a documentary of his time in Mosul.
+Collin has also created a documentary of his time in Mosul.
 He has donated his own funds to the Music for Mosul project, but is hoping others will also be inspired to help.
+The music books are going to both male and female students.
 If you want to find out more and help, go to https://www.facebook.com/collin.edouard.

 *Picture credit for the photo above right: Saif Altaie facilitating guitar instruction at the Institute of Fine Arts in Mosul